How to work on the business, not just in it

 Most founders and senior leaders I talk to know they need to spend more time working on the business, not just in it.

-There is always something more immediate demanding attention - a client issue needs resolving, a team member needs support, an urgent decision to make.
-The week fills up with meetings and phone calls before you have really had time to think, and the work that feels most strategic is often the first thing to get pushed back.
+There is always something more immediate demanding attention - a client issue needs to be resolved, a team member needs support, or an urgent decision needs to be made.
+Before you know it, the week fills up with meetings, immediate tasks and firefighting before you have really had time to think and make space to work on the important things, the things that will really shift the dial.

-This often happens gradually so that it starts to feel normal.
-You tell yourself you will make more time next week, or next month, or after the current busy patch.
-But for most leaders, the busy period never ends, and over time, that imbalance between delivery and direction becomes one of the biggest risks to the business.
+You tell yourself you will make more time next week, or next month, or after the current busy period.
+But for most of us, the busy period never ends, and over time, the imbalance between working in the business and working on it grows.

 Business may be going smoothly, but it becomes harder to lead.
 The team becomes more dependent on leaders, decisions take longer, priorities drift, and the business moves forward, but not always deliberately.